 A hidden fact is that lemongrass can help to keep mosquitoes away!

-There are many benefits of growing Pigeon Pea plant along with Ginger.
+There are many benefits of growing the Pigeon Pea plant along with Ginger.

 - Pigeon Pea is part of the legume family and will aid ginger by giving nutrients back to the soil.